Quoll: Distribution and habitat

 Quolls are indigenous to mainland Australia, the island state of Tasmania, and New Guinea.
-The six species were once widely distributed across the three land masses, but are now restricted to only a few areas.
+The six species were once widely distributed across the three land masses, but are now restricted to smaller areas.

 Although primarily ground-dwelling, the genus has developed secondary arboreal characteristics.
 Each species of quoll lives in distinct geographical areas.
 The spotted-tailed quoll is an exclusively mesic zone species; inhabiting wetter habitats.
 The western quoll also inhabits mesic habitat, but has adapted to arid regions across inland Australia, while the northern quoll inhabits tropical habitat of high rainfall.

 Behaviour

-Quolls are carnivorous marsupials.
-They are primarily nocturnal, sleeping in hollowed-out logs or rocky dens and coming out to hunt during the night, though on rare occasions they can be seen looking for prey during the day.
+Quolls are solitary carnivorous marsupials.
+They are nocturnal.
 They are mostly ground-dwelling, but it is not uncommon to see a quoll climbing a tree.
 Quolls mark their territory several kilometres away from their dens.
 A male's territory often overlaps many females' territories, and male and female quolls only meet for mating.
 Some quolls use communal latrines, usually on an outcropping used for marking territory and social functions, which may have up to 100 droppings in them.
 Quolls are mostly solitary, limiting contact with other quolls to mating or other social activities.